1Marc/marcgrabanski.com/src/pages/articles/2008-07-11-rmg-connect-minneapolis/index.md

 There are so many words I could say about my last 2 years working with JWT Minneapolis, but I think I'll stick to the above for now. **Thank you to everyone I worked with!**

-The [testimonials](http://marcgrabanski.com/pages/testimonials) page also has many recommendations that I received from coworkers at JWT Minneapolis through [LinkedIn](http://www.linkedin.com/in/1marc)
+LinkedIn has many recommendations that I received from coworkers at JWT Minneapolis through [LinkedIn](http://www.linkedin.com/in/1marc)